paulvantuyl/paulvantuyl.github.io/_posts/2019-10-19-design-job-postings.md

 Let me clue you in: the people you're looking for?
 They know how to do their ducking job.

 If you're posting a job in a remote job newsletter, or you're a scrappy startup, I've probably never heard of you.
 Tell me who you are.
 Tell me why you're looking for people.
 Tell me about your values and culture.
-That is what will attract talent, because this is what talent is looking for: something to believe in.
+That is what will attract talent, because that is what talent is looking for: something to believe in.